 Sue Ryder Nurses are privileged to be there to give care and support for people and their families at the most difficult time of their lives.

-All our nurses are trained and experienced in providing the specialist care that people with neurological conditions and people with life-limiting illnesses need.
+All our nurses are trained and experienced in providing the specialist care that people with life-limiting illnesses need.

 Become a Sue Ryder Nurse

-Join our team and help us to provide expert care through our palliative and neurological services
+Join our team and help us to provide expert care through our palliative and end-of-life care services

-Whether they are supporting people living in one of our neurological centres, looking after people in one of our hospices, or providing palliative care in someone’s home, our nurses focus on giving people the best quality of life possible.
+Whether they are supporting people in one of our hospices, or providing palliative care in someone’s home, our nurses focus on giving people the best quality of life possible.

 - Holistic: Personalising people’s care so that their physical, psychological, social and spiritual needs are met.

 - Inclusive: Involving and supporting the family and friends of the people we care for.